zopefoundation/www.zope.org/docs/developer/binarywheels.rst

 Using GitHub Actions
 --------------------
-- on your project GitHub page go to `Settings` and then click on `Secrets` on the left-hand menu.
+- on your project GitHub page go to "Settings" and then click on "Secrets" on the left-hand menu.
 Create a new repository secret and call it ``TWINE_PASSWORD``.
 Paste the API token value you created for the ``zope.wheelbuilder`` PyPI account.